bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 Also,check out [my accompanying github repo](https://github.com/bondr007/HowTo-ActiveDirectory-LDAPS-Openssl) which contains all the files used in this guide.
 Inside, see [just_the_commands.md](https://github.com/bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/blob/master/just_the_commands.md) to quickly run through just the commands.

 ## Insecure LDAP is dying, Long Live Secure LDAPS
-Microsoft will begin enforcing secure connections for Active Directory LDAP ~~in [March of 2020](https://support.microsoft.com/en-us/help/4520412/2020-ldap-channel-binding-and-ldap-signing-requirement-for-windows).~~ Update: Microsoft has extended the deadline to "[2nd half of 2020](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV190023)".
-This is the third extension Microsoft has made since first announcing this would be coming back in 2017.
+Microsoft will begin enforcing secure connections for Active Directory LDAP ~~in [March of 2020](https://support.microsoft.com/en-us/help/4520412/2020-ldap-channel-binding-and-ldap-signing-requirement-for-windows).~~ Update: Microsoft has extended the deadline to "[second half of calendar year 2020](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV190023)".
+This is the third extension Microsoft has made since first announcing this change in 2017.
 Active Directory has long been a haven of questionable security.
 Microsoft has made several great improvements for security in recent years and this most recent change is designed to plug one of the long-lived security weaknesses of Active Directory.

 ## Why is it needed
-Most Active Directory traffic is sent over plain text insecure LDAP protocol on port 389 for authentication and queries.
+Many services using Active Directory communicate over plain-text LDAP binds on port 389 for authentication and queries.
 Active Directory joined machines authenticate using windows integrated authentication which uses encrypted methods such as kerberos or NTLM.
-In the same way that plain text HTTP is insecure LDAP is also vulnerable to man-in-the-middle attacks, and exposure of sensitive information such as username/passwords.
-LDAPS like HTTPS transmits its data over an encrypted tunnel using SSL or TLS.
+In the same way that plain-text HTTP is insecure, LDAP is also vulnerable to man-in-the-middle attacks and the exposure of sensitive information such as username/passwords.
+LDAPS, like HTTPS, transmits its data over an encrypted tunnel using SSL or TLS.

 ## How it works
-For Active Directory to use LDAPS just like a webserver using HTTPS it needs a certificate issued to it and installed.
-If you are familiar with certs for webservers the process follows the same way.
-Create a CSR, certificate signing request, send that to a CA, and then install the client certificate created from the CA. [Here is a great article by cloudflare about SSL/TLS and certs](https://www.cloudflare.com/learning/ssl/how-does-ssl-work/)
+For Active Directory to use LDAPS, just like a web server using HTTPS, it needs a certificate issued to it and installed.
+If you are familiar with certs for web servers then you are already familiar with the process.
+First, create a  certificate signing request (CSR), send that to a certificate authority (CA), and then install the client certificate created from the CA. [Here is a great article by cloudflare about SSL/TLS and certs](https://www.cloudflare.com/learning/ssl/how-does-ssl-work/).

 ## Self-signed or public CA.
-Publicly signed certs are often already trusted by many services, but are not free for a cert that has an validity period greater a few months.
-For most systems connecting using LDAPS this benefit of a cert from a public CA is mute since they have a separate truststore just for LDAPS that typically does not contain any public CAs.
-So for most Self-signed is the way to go, since it is free and your can set extremely long expiration dates.
+Publicly signed certs are often already trusted by many services, but are not free  if the cert  has a validity period of greater than a few months.
+For most systems connecting using LDAPS, this benefit of a cert from a public CA is moot since they have a separate truststore just for LDAPS that typically does not contain any public CAs.
+For a vast majority of people Self-signed is the way to go, since it is free and you can set long expiration dates.

-## Why not Microsoft CA (Certificate Authority) Server
+## Why not a Microsoft CA Server
 When initially looking to configure LDAPS for AD I looked into creating a Microsoft CA server.
 I ran into several limitations for my use case.
-First off I found Microsoft's documentation to be quite long and unnecessarily confusing.
-Once I figured it all out it is not too bad, but as you will see the openssl route is quite a bit easier as long as it fits your use case.
-The primary reason to use Microsoft CA Server is if you plan on issuing certs for other internal only services like internal webservers.
-Due to the abundance of methods to get free publicly signed certs like [Let’s Encrypt](https://letsencrypt.org/) for webservers I prefer to use a publicly signed cert even for internal webservers.
+First, I found Microsoft's documentation to be quite long and unnecessarily confusing.
+Once I figured it all out, it was not too bad, but as you will see the openssl route is quite a bit easier as long as it fits your use case.
+The primary reason to use Microsoft CA Server is if you plan on issuing certs for other internal only services like internal web servers.
+Due to the abundance of methods to get free, publicly signed certs, like [Let’s Encrypt](https://letsencrypt.org/) for web servers, I prefer to use a publicly signed cert even for internal web servers.

-# See if your application is using plain text LDAP
+# See if your application is using plain-text LDAP
 From the server running your application you can look at the outbound network traffic and check if there is anything communicating to one of your AD Domain Controllers IP addresses over the default LDAP port of 389.
 LDAPS uses port 636.
 The netstat command can be used on both linux and windows to see your open network connections.
 ### Find connections on port 389: Linux
 ```bash